Styling

 Style Struct

 Style defines visual appearance.
 All fields are optional.
-Background color (bg) inherits from parent containers when unset; other fields use widget or theme defaults.
+Rendered color channels (fg, bg, and underline_color) store Paint, so they accept both opaque Color values and alpha-aware paints.
+Background paint (bg) inherits from parent containers when unset; other fields use widget or theme defaults.

 Style::new()